Sectaur/next-14-codevolution/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

 ## NOTES

 ### Tutorial 12 - Private Folders

-Purpose - to exclude a folder from routing so you can't see in blowser e.g. _lib (underscore)
+Purpose - to exclude a folder from routing so you can't see in blowser e.g. \_lib (underscore)

-note %5FFolderName allows the _FolderName to be viewed in browser
+note %5FFolderName allows the \_FolderName to be viewed in browser

 ### Tutorial 13 - Route Groups

 Purpose - Logically group files.
 Helps to organise stuff e.g. all files inside Auth folder.
 Don't want "Auth" to be a segment in the URL so wrap in parentheses (auth).
 That wa y the path wil be by-passed

 ### Tutorial 14 - Layouts

 RootLayout is mandatory for EVERY NEXT JS App

+### Tutorial 15 - Nested Routes

+can place a layout.tsx inside another route folder which will take in the Page.tsx file in the same folder.
+BOTH of these then get nested INSIDE the overall RooTLayout (Which is MANDATORY)

+Note that the RootLayout is the big dog and dictates EVERYTHING that is shown.
+It will always 'overwrite'the other nested routes.

+### Tutorial 16 - Route Group Layout

+Purpose - applies a specific sub-layout to a route group (see above).

+1. Create Route Group folder with brackets
+2. place subfloders (routes) inside each with their own page.tsx files
+3. add a layout.tsx to that route group
+   ==> the sub-layout will apply to all Page.Tsx's in the Route Group Folders

+### Tutorial 17 - Routing Metadata

+Import for SEO.

+title and description

+1. Method One - Static Metadata

+export a metadata object in layout.tsx or page.tsx.at top page.tsx metadata >> precedence over >> RootLayout.tsx (more specificity)

+2. Method Two - dynamic

+fuck me.
+You can grab the params from a dynamic segment and add them to a function that exports the metadata.
+This can be also be done asynchronously (e.g if you want the title field to be fetched from an API)

+NOTE !!! only one method per page

+See blog/second